213180254syl/SunYilong.github.io/README.md

  * Patent pending on tape and paper from the research results

  * I learned in the lab to use __Cadence ADE__ to test the performance of the circuits and adjust the circuit structure and transistor parameters based on the simulation results.
-The part I was mainly responsible for mainly includes the LNA used by the receiver.

 ![Image of CV](CV_Yilong%20Sun.png)